aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Make component async "contactPage", add await prisma query and delete useEffect.
 - We have alot of states, use suspense for loading state with loading.tsx and error thrown from server with error.tsx (could be errorboundary).
 - Hover type:any, now use db function directly instead of fetch since we are already on the server.
 Automatic type safety without tRPC etc, hover type contact.
 - Replace with getContact function data access layer.
-We don't actually need a lib anymore.

 ## Client Components: layout.tsx

 - layout.tsx: Comment inn DeleteContactButton, needs browser api and state, get error, add use client!
+Now we can access the built-in confirm modal.

 ## Server Functions: DeleteContactButton